raj23manj/springBoot/jokesapp/README.md

       variables on the instances(countdownclass) it will be added to the thread's Stack
     * Race-Condition(Thread Interference): when multiple thread share the same resource and write them, leads to a race condition.
     * Synchronisation: To avoid race condition, we need to use synchronised methods or statements
-      - Constructors cannot ne synchronised
+      - Constructors cannot be synchronised
       - not use local variables if using synchronisation
       - we need to synchronise the code that only needs to be synchronised, like the for loop(int i), this will affect performance of application
       - Methods that can be only called inside synchronised code: (Pub/Sub)